Dans-Plugins/Medieval-Factions/README.md

 Name | Main Contributions
 ------------ | -------------
 DanTheTechMan | Creator
-Pasarus | Overhauled the Storage Manager to use UUIDs and JSON Caibinus | Implemented Duels, Gates and Dynmap Integration Callum | Created event classes, overhauled the Command System, implemented PlaceholderAPI integration and made many other improvements to the plugin
+Pasarus | Overhauled the Storage Manager to use UUIDs and JSON and made other improvements to the plugin Caibinus | Implemented Duels, Gates and Dynmap Integration Callum | Created event classes, overhauled the Command System, implemented PlaceholderAPI integration and made many other improvements to the plugin
 Richardhyy | Fixed some encoding issues